 In the font dialog box, simply tick the ‘All Caps’ box, and then close out of everything.
 If you go back to the Normal View, you’ll see that when you type into that placeholder, the text is automatically made All Caps.

-To learn other cool PowerPoint shortcuts like this, check out our 80 favorite PowerPoint shortcuts.
+To learn other cool PowerPoint shortcuts like this, see our shortcut guide here.